Tropical Storm Ernesto drenches northeast Caribbean and takes aim at Puerto Rico

-SAN JUAN, Puerto Rico — (AP) — Tropical Storm Ernesto battered the northeast Caribbean on Tuesday as it took aim at Puerto Rico, where officials shuttered schools and government agencies.
+SAN JUAN, Puerto Rico — (AP) — Tropical Storm Ernesto battered the northeast Caribbean on Tuesday as it took aim at Puerto Rico, where officials shuttered schools, opened shelters and helped move dozens of the U.S. territory's endangered parrots into hurricane-proof rooms.

+Ernesto is expected to become a hurricane early Wednesday, prompting forecasters to issue a hurricane watch for the U.S. and British Virgin Islands as well as the tiny Puerto Rican islands of Vieques and Culebra.

+“Ernesto could be near or at hurricane strength in about 24 hours,” the U.S. National Hurricane Center in Miami said in an advisory issued late Tuesday morning.

+Heavy rains began pelting Puerto Rico before the storm, and strong winds churned the ocean into a milky turquoise as people rushed to finish securing their homes and businesses.

+“I'm hoping it will go away quickly,” said José Rodríguez, 36, as he climbed on the roof of his uncle's wooden shack in the Afro-Caribbean community of Piñones on Puerto Rico's north coast to secure the business famous for its fried street food.

-The storm was located about 300 miles (480 kilometers) east-southeast of San Juan, Puerto Rico, on Tuesday morning.
-It had maximum sustained winds of 45 mph (75 kph) and was moving west at 18 mph (30 kph).
+Ernesto was located about 155 miles (250 kilometers) east-southeast of St. Croix on Tuesday morning.
+It had maximum sustained winds of 50 mph (85 kph) and was moving west-northwest at 18 mph (30 kph).

-“It’s not a hurricane, but it will bring heavy rains regardless,” Gov. Pedro Pierluisi said as he urged people to seek shelter by early Tuesday evening.
+“It will bring heavy rains,” Gov. Pedro Pierluisi said as he urged people to seek shelter by early Tuesday evening.

-He activated the National Guard as crews across the island visited flood-prone areas and elderly residents as part of last-minute preparations.
+He activated the National Guard as crews across the island visited flood-prone areas and older residents as part of last-minute preparations.

+As intermittent rain pelted Puerto Rico's northeast region, residents in the impoverished community of Piñones tried to squeeze in a couple more hours of work before the storm.

+María Abreu, 25, prepared fried pastries stuffed with shrimp, crab, chicken and even iguana meat as she waited for her first customers.

-Forecasters have warned of widespread flooding and possible landslides, with six to eight inches of rain forecast for Puerto Rico and the U.S. Virgin Islands, and up to 10 inches in isolated areas.
-The looming rains come as Puerto Rico faces six reservoirs that already were overflowing ahead of the storm.
+Forecasters have warned of waves of up to 20 feet (six feet), widespread flooding and possible landslides, with six to eight inches (15-20 centimeters) of rain forecast for Puerto Rico and the U.S. Virgin Islands, and up to 10 inches (25 centimeters) in isolated areas.
+The looming rains come as Puerto Rico faces six reservoirs that already were overflowing before the storm.

-Tropical storm warnings were in place for Puerto Rico, Vieques, Culebra, the U.S. and British Virgin Islands, St. Kitts, Nevis, Montserrat, Antigua, Barbuda, Anguilla, Guadeloupe, St. Martin, St. Barts and St. Maarten.
+Tropical storm warnings were in place for Puerto Rico, St. Kitts, Nevis, Montserrat, Antigua, Barbuda, Anguilla, Guadeloupe, St. Martin, St. Barts and St. Maarten.

-The National Hurricane Center said Ernesto is forecast to move over or near Puerto Rico and the U.S. and British Virgin Islands on Tuesday evening.

 Officials in Puerto Rico warned of widespread power outages given the U.S. territory’s crumbling electric grid, which crews are still repairing after Hurricane Maria razed it in September 2017 as a Category 4 storm.